Kostiantin/cookme/readme.md

-# Cookme Blog with Chat (Laravel 5.6)
+# Cookme Forum/Blog with Chat (Laravel 5.6)

-This is a simple cooking blog based on Laravel 5.6.
-Here i also implemented a simple chat page based on: Laravel Echo, Vue and Pusher, where user can ask for help one of responsible chefs.
+This is a cooking forum/blog based on Laravel 5.6.
+Here you can find forum and a simple chat page based on: Laravel Echo, Vue and Pusher, where user can ask for help one of responsible chefs.
 After installing, the site should look like this:
   Home page:
   ![home page](https://github.com/Kostiantin/cookme/blob/master/public/img/screenshots/home_page_en.png)